ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 {
   path: '/tmp/myfile.txt', // The file path
-  content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file }
+  content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file
+  mode: '0755' // optional string or integer mode to store the entry with. strings will be interpreted as a base 8 number
+  mtime: Date // optional mtime to store the entry with }
 ```